Kry9toN/Clash4Magisk/README.md

   - ```packages.list``` Black and white list filter list, fill in the package name.

 ## How to use
-  - Start and stop the Clash by disabling and enabling the module, or use the Dashboard software
+  - Start and stop the Clash by disabling and enabling the module, or use the [Dashboard apps](https://github.com/Kry9toN/CFM-Dashboard)

-## Question
-  - Apk for manage is comming soon

 ## Credits
   - [kalasutra/Clash_for_magisk](https://github.com/kalasutra/Clash_For_Magisk)